madzumo/Python_Alien/README.md

-# Python Aliens
+# Python Invasion

- A classic space invaders game written in Python.
-Coming soon.
+ A classic space invaders like shooter game written 100% in Python.